23 July 2025, 9:06 am

 “This is now my new normal,” he said.
 “The training helped me unlearn, relearn, and commit to better journalism that includes both men and women.”

-Opingopi believes that expanding education opportunities is key to bridging these gaps.
+Opingopi believes expanding education opportunities is key to bridging these gaps.
 Currently, journalism training in the region is limited to diploma courses.
-He called on UMWA and stakeholders to engage the National Council for Higher Education and local universities such as Muni University and Bugema University to introduce degree programs in journalism.
+He called on UMWA and stakeholders to engage the National Council for Higher Education and local universities such as Muni University and Bugema University to introduce degree programmes in journalism.

 “A female journalist who goes months unpaid struggles to afford basics like sanitary pads and proper attire.
-The financial burden pushes many to leave the profession, and when that happens, women’s stories remain untold,” he said.
+The financial burden forces many to leave the profession, and when that happens, women’s stories remain untold,” he said.

 Opingopi urged the government to introduce a minimum wage policy for journalists to improve working conditions and retain more professionals, especially women.
 He credits UMWA’s intervention for opening his eyes to the gaps in his reporting.
 “Before the training, I didn’t see the problem.
 Now I know I was contributing to the invisibility of women in the media.
 That’s something I’ll continue to change in my work.”